rhalkyard/128boot64/README.md

   directories.

-- Load program *before* going into 64 mode (MUCH faster on drives that support fast serial, but will need to handle differences in memory layout - ).
+- Load program *before* going into 64 mode (MUCH faster on drives that support fast serial, but will need to handle differences in memory layout).

 - Allow device number to be overridden, to support booting from one device and loading from another.